tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

     }
 }
 ```
 Next we'll add a `Layout.cshtml` file that to serve as the general HTML layout for the site.
-Again we want to match the standard ASP.Net MVC conventions, so first create a top-level folder named `Views`, then create a folder under this named `Shared`, then finally right-click this folder to “Add View”, ensure you have Empty Model and no layout selected, with the name “Layout”
+Again we want to match the standard ASP.Net MVC conventions, so first create a top-level folder named `Views`, then create a folder under this named `Shared`, then finally right-click this folder to "Add View", ensure you have Empty Model and no layout selected, with the name "Layout"

 <div id="attachment_9092" style="width: 603px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_004.png" alt="ASP.Net Core 2 - Add View Dialog" width="593" height="347" class="size-full wp-image-9092" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_004.png 593w, /wp-content/uploads/2018/04/aspnetcore2cosmos_004-300x176.png 300w, /wp-content/uploads/2018/04/aspnetcore2cosmos_004-513x300.png 513w" sizes="(max-width: 593px) 100vw, 593px" />